src-d/tm-experiments/README.md

 docker build tm-experiments -t tmexp --build-arg USE_NN=true
 ```

-In all of the following, all of the created data will be stored in a single directory (hereinafter referred to as `/path/to/data`), which would have the following structure if you were to run with the exact same names:
+In all of the following, the created data will be stored in a single directory (hereinafter referred to as `/path/to/data`), which would have the following structure if you were to run each command with the exact same arguments:

 ```
 data